 Perry Yung studied shakuhachi making in Japan with support from the Japan–US Friendship Commission, National Endowment for the Arts, and the International House in Tokyo.

 Liping Julia Zhu

-Liping Zhu L.Ac. is a certified Qigong and Taichi instructor from China and a disciple of Taoist Master Yu Anren.
+Dr. Liping Zhu, DAOM L.Ac. is a certified Qigong and Taichi instructor from China and a disciple of Taoist Master Yu Anren.
 She is the Qigong instructor at the American College of Traditional Chinese Medicine, a former resident of SF Zen Center and currently has an acupuncture practice in San Francisco.

 Kanzan David Zimmerman

 Kanzan David Zimmerman has been practicing Zen for 25 years, was ordained by Rev. Teah Strozer in 2006, and spent eight years at Tassajara.
 He currently lives at City Center where he serves as the Head of Practice, is a co-facilitator of Queer Dharma, and co-leads workshops on Transforming Depression and Anxiety.